Anxiety Therapy in Eugene

 High-Functioning Anxiety

-This is a common form of anxiety appears in the lives of people who carry significant responsibility or hold themselves to high standards while presenting to the world as reliable, capable, or high-performing.
+This form of anxiety often appears in people who carry significant responsibility or hold themselves to high standards while presenting as reliable, capable, or high-performing.
 High-functioning anxiety may involve perfectionism, constant self-monitoring, difficulty resting, or a persistent sense that something is always slightly wrong.

 How Anxiety Develops